Knee Pain

 Knee pain can be caused by a number of factors including degenerative changes (Osteoarthritis), acute soft tissue injuries such as muscle strains and ligament sprains, as well as gradual onset symptoms such as a tendinopathy.
 It is important to remember that even long term conditions such as Osteoarthritis can be self managed well with the right advice and exercise program.

-You should however seek medical advice (A&E or GP) if you experience any of the following
+If you have suffered an acute knee injury then you should seek medical advice (A&E, Urgent Treament Centre, or GP) if you experience any of the following:

-- Inability to weightbear through the affected side, severe pain, excessive heat and swelling.
+- Inability to weightbear through the affected side, severe pain, excessive heat and swelling

 - Heat, redness, tenderness to the calf area